 - A clean household that does not create a health risk

-- Regular meals
+- Regular meals and nutrition

 Prohibited Host Family Behavior

 A host family is not allowed to:

 - Physically, mentally, emotionally, or sexually abuse a child

 - The World Health Organization (WHO) identified the above behaviors as forms of violence against children and has released guidelines on how to identify these behaviors.
 (1)

 - Violate the child labor policies of ONETrack International that prohibit an OVC from working until an acceptable age

 - Encourage a child to engage in illegal activities (ie. extortion, theft, or violent actions)